medicine with healthcare technology

 A data-powered solution is not successful until people can understand and use it.
 The OSIC Data Repository is designed to dramatically increase the volume and usability of vital information to fuel faster decisions and predict better treatment outcomes.

-More data and more diverse data
+More diverse data

 The medical community was relying on limited information, such as scans from a center’s own region or missing data from referral sites, to illustrate how the disease might progress.
 And because IPF is a rare disease, no single center had enough patients to supply the data needed for real progress.
 The OSIC Data Repository’s large database could help healthcare professionals build algorithms to find answers and change lives.